Chase Slate vs. Chase Sapphire Preferred

 After the promotional financing period expires, an APR of 12.99%, 17.99%, or 22.99% will apply, depending on the creditworthiness of the cardholder at the time of application.
 Furthermore, there is no penalty APR that applies should you happen to miss a payment.
 Benefits include access to a free monthly FICO Score and a summary of your credit report information, in order to track and manage your credit health.
 Their Credit Dashboard shows you the reasons behind your score and offers helpful information on ways to manage it.

-While this card has no promotional financing offer, it does feature a sign-up bonus of 50,000 points after you spend $4,000 on purchases in the first three months from account opening.
-In addition, new cardholders can earn another 5,000 bonus points after they add their first authorized user who makes a purchase, also within the first three months after account opening.
-Additional benefits include a host of travel insurance and purchase protection policies, including extended warranty coverage, accidental theft and damage insurance, and lost and delayed baggage coverage.
+While this card has no promotional financing offer, it does feature a sign-up bonus of 60,000 points after you spend $4,000 on purchases in the first three months from account opening.

 As a luxury travel card, you have direct access to customer service specialists.
 Or as Chase proudly boasts “When you call us, our phones are answered by people, not prompts.”
 This card is also made of metal, which makes it incredibly durable and gives it has a unique, heavy feel.
-The standard interest rate is 15.99% and Sapphire Preferred customers also have free access to Chase’s Blueprint program.
-There is a $95 annual fee for this card that is waived the first year, and no foreign transaction fees.
+The standard interest rate is 17.74% - 24.74% Variable.
+There is a $95 annual fee for this card.

 Which card is right for you?